 The Audit Committee Terms of Reference – this body oversees our compliance on ethics and business conduct which includes lobbying.
 The internal audit and compliance teams monitor and reports to the Audit Committee, which in turn reports to the Board

-We have a clear policy of prohibiting political contributions; including by another entity on our behalf.
-The full policy is available below:
+We have a clear policy of prohibiting political contributions, including by another entity on our behalf.
+Find out more in the documents below.

-We are committed to lobbying responsibly.
-We are open and transparent about global lobbying activities and provide further details below:
+We’re committed to lobbying responsibly.
+We’re open and transparent about global lobbying activities and provide further details in the documents below.

-Our policy on the movement of directors and employees between positions in public/private sector – this includes our guidance on 'cooling off' for staff joining from the private sector
+Read our policy and information relating to the movement of directors and employees between positions in public/private sector.
+This includes our guidance on 'cooling off' for staff joining from the private sector.

 Transparency International (TI) is a global civil society organisation whose purpose is to take action to fight corruption.